sunhm15/DCDL/README.md

 # DCDL-Pytorch

-This repo provide a pytorch version for "Deep Conditional Distribution Learningfor Age Estimation" in TIFS2021.
+This repo provide a pytorch version for "Deep Conditional Distribution Learning for Age Estimation" in TIFS2021.

 ## Abstract